The Copper (1930 film): Plot

-Scotland Yard's Sergeant Harry Cross investigates a brazen robbery at a London mansion in which a large dinner party was robbed of all their jewelry and valuables.
-A servant was stabbed with a throwing knife.
-Sergeant Cross and Chief Inspector Warrington immediately suspect Messer-Jack and his gang to be behind the robbery-murder.
+Scotland Yard's Sergeant Harry Cross is investigating a brazen robbery at a London mansion in which the guests at a large dinner party were robbed of all their jewelry and valuables.
+A servant was stabbed to death with a throwing knife.
+Sergeant Cross and Chief Inspector Warrington immediately suspect Knife Jack and his gang to be behind the robbery-murder.
 For some time now, they have been terrifying the residents of London with their brutal acts.

 A five-pound gaming chip found at the scene leads Cross to the Palermo nightclub.
-He suspects that the gaming chip came from a backroom gaming club.
-He asks around there and makes unwelcome acquaintances with Toothpick Jeff and Whiskey Dick, who feel disturbed by him playing.
-As Cross turns his back on the end of the round, a throwing knife flies just past him into the door frame.
+He suspects that the chip came from a gaming operation run in a backroom of the club.
+He asks around there and has a run-in with Toothpick Jeff and Whiskey Dick, who do not appreciate his presence while playing cards.
+As Cross turns his back to their table, a throwing knife flies just past him into the door frame.
 The knife is similar to the throwing knives used by Knife Jack.
 The knife thrower escapes undetected via a balcony.
-Cross then threatens nightclub owner Snorry to "blow up his shop" if he doesn't name the knife thrower by the following night.
+Cross then threatens nightclub owner Snorry to raid and shut down his joint if he doesn't name the knife thrower by the following night.
 At the nightclub, Cross meets singer Dolly Mooreland, who performs both at the nightclub and in a popular revue at the Coliseum theater.
 He thinks she is an accomplice of the gang and tries to get closer to her in a charming way.
 Cross is correct in his assumption.
-When she later enters her house, Toothpick Jeff and Whiskey Dick are already waiting there and discuss how to proceed towards Cross.
+When she later enters her house, Toothpick Jeff and Whiskey Dick are already waiting there and discussing what to do about Cross.

 Inspector Sinclair, who has returned to London after three years in Canada, is also investigating the case.
 He was unrecognized at the Palermo the night before when Cross met Dolly Mooreland there.
 At Scotland Yard he meets Alice, Cross's wife, who reacts a little jealously to her husband's professional acquaintances with women.
 She asks Sinclair if she could visit the nightclub sometime.
 He replies: "But only with an escort!"
-Cross now suspects that another robbery by Messer-Jack's gang is to take place during the revue performance in the Coliseum Theater that evening.
-He goes to the theater unrecognized and knocks out Dolly's singing partner by leaving him tied up in the dressing room.
-In his costume he enters the stage with a daring jump.
-After a brief singing performance and another jump into a box where Jeff and Dick are waiting for the robbery to begin, Cross is able to thwart the act.
-The perpetrators escape after a chase through the theater to the roof over the rooftops of London.
+Cross now suspects that another robbery by Knife Jack's gang is to take place during the revue performance in the Coliseum Theater that evening.
+He goes to the theater unrecognized and ties up Dolly's singing partner in the dressing room.
+Wearing the singer's costume, he enters the stage with a daring jump.
+After a brief singing performance and another jump into a box where Jeff and Dick are waiting for the robbery to begin, Cross is able to thwart the criminals' plan.
+After a chase through the theater, the perpetrators escape over the rooftops of London.